FailAcademy/learning/wdp-vancouver/_lessons/week-06/01-intro-to-php.md

 Inside the lab folder, you'll find comps illustrating what the home page and about page should look like, and a zip file containing a boilerplate file structure to help get you started.

-The only file in the boilerplate that contains an code is the `posts.json` file&mdash;this is the file from which you will be dynamically displaying your "blog" content.
+The only file in the boilerplate that contains any code is the `posts.json` file&mdash;this is the file from which you will be dynamically displaying your "blog" content.

 What you need to do to complete this lab: